percona/pxb-docs/docs/innobackupex/innobackupex_option_reference.md

 # The innobackupex Option Reference

-This page documents all of the command-line options for the `innobackupex`.
+This page documents all the command-line options for the `innobackupex`.

 ## Options